-NCERT Solutions for Class 10 Maths Chapter 10 Circles are prepared after thorough research by highly experienced Maths teachers, at BYJU’S. This study material is very important for your Class 10 board exam preparation.
-We have provided step by step answers to all the questions provided in the NCERT class 10 Maths textbook.
-This solution is free to download and the questions are systematically arranged for your ease of preparation and in solving different types of questions.
-In order to score good marks, students are advised to learn these NCERT solution.
+NCERT Solutions for Class 10 Maths Chapter 10 Circles are prepared after thorough research by highly experienced Maths tutors at BYJU’S. This study material, NCERT Solutions for Class 10 Maths is very important for your Class 10 second term exam preparations.
+We have provided step by step answers to all the questions provided in the NCERT Class 10 Maths textbook.

-Access Answers of Maths NCERT solutions for class 10 Chapter 10 – Circles
+Access Answers of NCERT Class 10 Maths Chapter 10 – Circles

 Exercise: 10.1 (Page No: 209)

 1. How many tangents can a circle have?

 There can be infinite tangents to a circle.
 A circle is made up of infinite points which are at an equal distance from a point.
 Since there are infinite points on the circumference of a circle, infinite tangents can be drawn from them.

 (i) A tangent to a circle intersects it in …………… point(s).

 (ii) A line intersecting a circle in two points is called a ………….